LaneMiller/barrage/README.md

 ### Description:
   Frontend for Barrage: A classic 80's arcade top-down arcade game.

   Clear each room of enemies before they overcome you!
   Grab randomly spawning pickups such as weapons and items in order to even the odds.

 ### Controls:
-  use WASD keys to move up, left, down, and right, respectively;
+  Use WASD keys to move up, left, down, and right, respectively
-  use the arrow keys to aim as you move;
+  Use the arrow keys to aim as you move
-  use the Space Bar to fire! (tip: hold Space down for continuous fire, rather than hitting it repetitively.)
+  Use the Space Bar to fire! (tip: hold Space down for continuous fire, rather than hitting it repetitively.)

 ### Dependencies:
   [barrage-backend repo](https://github.com/LaneMiller/barrage-backend)